onaio/help/guides/organizations/_posts/2015-09-14-organizations.md

 	  </thead>
 	  <tbody>
 	    <tr>
-	      <td>Can add and remove members in the org and change role for any member except self</td>
+	      <td>Can add and remove members in the org and change the role for any member except self</td>
 	      <td>x</td>
 	      <td></td>
 	      <td></td>